CULattice/auto-pbs/README.md

     * Line 170: change it ``grep`` on your username
     * Line 172: change to your username
     * Lines 245/246: If your file names aren't of the form ``somefilename_count``, where ``count`` is the configuration number, modify the regex processing to extract the configuration number correctly.
+ * Line 146: Update the location where the script should look for the failsafe file.

 ### Using the hard-coded script